PeterMosmans/password-training/beef/tutorial.md

 demonstrate how easy it is to trick victims.

 ### Fun and games

+**Note:** For best results for the next demos, let the victim first click on the **OWASP Juice Shop** logo in the top left, so that all search results are visible.
+The more visual elements, the better...

 Just for fun, play a sound on the victim's computer.
 Search for _sound_ and execute the _Play Sound_ module.